 So why not be ourselves?
-When students see the cool youth ministry down the road, why not ask them, so what are you doing here?
+When people see the cool ministry down the road, why not ask them, so what are you doing here?
 Why not involved.

-I think comparing churches (And we do it ourselves and as people ..I mean come on ...how many of us compare ourselves to good ole Doug Fields?) is like comparing apples and oranges.
+I think comparing churches (And we do it ourselves and as people ..I mean come on ...how many of us compare ourselves to good ole mega pastor guy?) is like comparing apples and oranges.
 Both are fruit.
 Both are round.
 Both are very different.
 Maybe that is what it is about our churches.
 Both are trying to be the Church.
 But both come with different contexts and cultures to consider.

 So the next time you find yourself wandering and wondering how I can be more like Church X, why not just wonder how you can just be the church and person God called you to be, and not this imitiation.